 Students estimate how they allocate their time by writing numerical values in text fields in the Student Survey.
 As a result, these questions differ from those in the rest of the survey, where students can only answer along a more limited scale (1-5, or “do not know”).
 The text fields did/do not allow the input of values above 80, and NOKUT does not remove outliers (extreme values) or manipulate the data in any way.

 NOKUT’s data on study programmes includes information about whether programmes are full- or part-time.
 Part-time students will usually spend less time on studies compared to students enrolled in full-time programmes.
 The web portal indicates each programme’s “percentage of full-time” as part of the information about workload.

 Who have had vocational training?

-From 2016 and onwards, we ask all students in the survey whether they have had vocational training (yes/no).
+We ask all students in the survey whether they have had vocational training (yes/no).
 Only respondents who select “yes” receive the question on their experience with vocational training.

 «Vocational training» refers to study programmes with vocational training periods determined by the National Curriculum and/or supervised vocational training.
 The vocational training has to be a part of the study programme, and the institution must be responsible for quality and supervision.
 We explain this to respondents by way of an “information button”.

 Criteria for displaying vocational training responses in the web portal